robertcmolidor/PracticeXamarinForms/README.md

 Keypad is an example of using ICommand to make buttons do stuff.  also translated from the xamarin forms mvvm documentation -this gave me a lot of challenge so it's notated all to hell.  just in case you're looking for that kind of thing

-Names simple takes whatever you type in and presents it in a label
+Names simply takes whatever you type in and presents it in a label

 Stack1 is an example of a horizontal stacklayout